laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 - Customs views not properly made

+- Avoid Creating Unnecessary Objects

+- Use Static Final For Constants

+- Avoid Internal Getters/Setters

+- Use Enhanced For Loop Syntax

+- Consider Package Instead of Private Access with Private Inner Classes

+- Avoid Using Floating-Point

+- Know and Use the Libraries

+- Use Native Methods Carefully

 ##  Patterns to follow when you have too much overdraw

 - Simplify your drawables